Tea guides

 - mid-day tea breaks

-Green tea works especially well for people who want a tea that feels neat and uncomplicated.
+Green tea often works well for shoppers who prefer a tea that feels clear, simple, and easy to keep in rotation.

 Black tea: familiar and dependable

 Black tea is the most recognisable daily tea in many households.
-It offers comfort, routine, and broad appeal, which makes it a strong pantry staple.
+It offers comfort, routine, and broad appeal, which is why it remains one of the strongest pantry staples for regular use.

 When black tea fits best